 Kirkwood Highway shifts Delaware 2 south from its original alignment along New Road, between Sanders Road and Rodman Road, through east Elsmere.
 New Road is discontinuous due to a CSX Railroad line while Delaware 2 passes over the tracks along a four-lane span east of Delaware 100 (Dupont Road).
 The original overpass was constructed in 1949.
 It was expanded to four lanes in 1985.

 Delaware 2 enters the city of Wilmington at Canby Park as Kirkwood Highway ends.
 There the state route partitions into the one-way couplet of Lincoln Street (eastbound) and Union Street (westbound).
-Lincoln Street carries two lanes northeast to the Bayard Square and Little Italy neighborhoods through to the state route end at Delaware 52 (Pennsylvania Avenue).
-Paralleling one block to the north, Union Street accommodates three lanes of traffic by the Flats and Union Park Gardens communities through to Canby Park.
+Lincoln Street carries two lanes northeast to the Bayard Square and Little Italy neighborhoods to the state route end at Delaware 52 (Pennsylvania Avenue).
+Paralleling one block to the north, Union Street accommodates three lanes of traffic by the Flats and Union Park Gardens communities to Canby Park.

 Delaware 2 - 2015 Annual Average Daily Traffic (AADT)